I expand on all things gamma in another article that dives deeper into practical trading ideas around gamma exposure and OPEX.

 Here the reverse effect takes place: for each point the S&P 500 moves down, dealers have to sell equities or futures and vice versa, thereby exacerbating the market´s move.
 Volatility spikes and suddenly stocks are going crazy.

-At a certain point in a falling market long gamma switches to short gamma (the „volatility trigger“ in the chart) – a key area around which market behavior can change dramatically.
+At a certain point in a falling market long gamma switches to short gamma (the „volatility trigger“ or “zero gamma level“ in the chart) – a key area around which market behavior can change dramatically.

-- At the switching point from long to short gamma we often see a strong reversal to the upside (e.g. during the overnight drop on January 8th during the recent Iran mini-crisis), when the volatility trigger acts as a support area.
 But when price breaks through to the downside, we can expect much larger daily moves in either direction than we saw before.
-This often coincides with a volatility spike and often an inversion of the VIX futures term structure (a warning signal for elevated risk in the market).
+This often coincides with a volatility spike and an inversion of the VIX futures term structure (a warning signal for elevated risk in the market).

-- There has been a tendency for markets to rise in the week in front of the quarterly option expiry date.
+- There has been a tendency for markets to rise in the week before the monthly and quarterly option expiry dates.

-Access to such in-depth research used to be the domain of large institutions, but today anyone can get easy access to sophisticated information that is modeled out from options data by, for example, Nomura or spotgamma.com.
+Access to sophisticated research and precise modeling used to be the domain of large institutions, but today anyone can get easy access to accurate information that is modeled from options data by, for example, Squeezemetrix, Nomura or Spotgamma.